bobby-didcoding/django_course/steps/module_6.md

 ```

 Our project has been modularized into applications.
 Therefore, we now need to register the user application URL's in /django_course/urls.py.
-Use the following code to register the new user application URL's
+Use the following code to register the new user application URL's.

 ```
 from django.contrib import admin